After the outbreak of coronavirus, Zoom “ballooned overnight” to become the tool of choice for new online instructors. But was it the right one?

-Now is the time to move from emergency remote teaching to top-notch online education, and experts are saying that Zoom isn’t enough to make online learning a true success.When educators discover the right combination of tools, they’ll be able to provide a riveting online learning experience—not just another Zoom meeting.
+Instructors quickly realized during those first few months what experts had been saying all along: Zoom isn’t enough to make online learning a true success.When educators discover the right combination of tools, they’ll be able to provide a riveting online learning experience—not just another Zoom meeting.
 Click To Tweet

 The Need for Long-Term Solutions

-In March, thousands of instructors made a quick pivot to emergency remote teaching.
-But as the start of fall semester draws nearer, many are realizing they may not return to face-to-face instruction as soon as planned.
-As educators gear up for future semesters, there’s a demand for long-term online solutions.
+In March 2020, thousands of instructors made a quick pivot to emergency remote teaching.
+That was then—now there’s a demand for long-term online solutions.

 There is a difference between emergency remote teaching and online learning.
 As a group of professors explained: “The rapid approach necessary for emergency remote teaching may diminish the quality of the courses delivered.”

-As educators move to the next phase, they must transition from the mindset of emergency remote teaching to online learning.
-This dynamic is best illustrated with Zoom.
+As educators moved to the next phase, they needed to transition from the mindset of emergency remote teaching to online learning.
+That dynamic is best illustrated with Zoom.

-As instructors were left to finish the semester online, many turned to Zoom in an attempt to replicate a face-to-face class.
-But as instructors transition from emergency remote teaching to long-term solutions, will Zoom be sufficient?
-Experts like Phil Hill are predicting that reliance on synchronous video tools will decrease as new online teachers realize its limitations.
+As instructors were left to finish the semester online in 2020, many turned to Zoom in an attempt to replicate a face-to-face class.
+Experts like Phil Hill predicted that reliance on synchronous video tools would decrease as new online teachers realized its limitations.

 Synchronous Video Limitations

-Why will instructors rely less on Zoom in the future?
-There will always be a time and place for synchronous video in online learning—synchronous video tools are helpful in facilitating collaboration and interaction.
-But instructors will rely less on synchronous video tools because they leave little room for flexibility and don’t ensure equitable access.
+There will always be a time and place for synchronous video in online learning—synchronous learning tools are helpful in facilitating collaboration and interaction.
+But instructors must rely less on synchronous video tools because they leave little room for flexibility and fail to ensure equitable access.

 There’s also the issue of accessibility.
 Tools like Zoom make it time-consuming for instructors to include captions, and some instructors don’t even post Zoom recordings for students to review.
 This can create problems, especially for students with disabilities.